 The COVID-19 pandemic has exposed deep inequities in our society.
 Women, especially women of color, are negatively and disproportionately impacted.
 According to a health study, 70 percent of women ages 18-29 and 55 percent of women of all ages have reported mental health challenges due to pandemic-related worry or stress.
-The lack of access to quality healthcare, economic security, childcare and other family support services are major barriers many women are facing today.
+The lack of access to quality healthcare, job and economic security, childcare and other family support services, are major barriers many women face today.

-We can change this by raising our voices .
-Join our W Challenge community and expand our representation.
+We can make real changes by raising our voices and exercising our right to vote.
+Join our W Challenge community and expand our representation today!

 Ask Others to Join You for the #WChallenge